 - Round-trip flight from Ottawa to Pond Inlet

 - Services of Inuit Guides, Arctic Kingdom expedition staff, and Dive Leader

 - All accommodations from Pond Inlet:

-- 2 night in Pond Inlet hotel
+- 2 nights in Pond Inlet hotel

 - All transportation for duration of stay in camp

 - Meals: 7 breakfasts, 6 lunches and snacks, 7 dinners